A test for directional-linear independence, with applications to wildfire orientation and size: Introduction

-This paper is organized as follows.
-In Section \ref{sec:back}, some background on kernel density estimation, for linear, directional and directional--linear data is presented.
+The remainder of the paper is organized as follows.
+In Section \ref{sec:back}, some background to kernel density estimation, for linear, directional and directional-linear data is presented.
 Section \ref{sec:test} is devoted to the introduction of the test statistic, introducing a simplified version of the test and describing in detail its practical application.
-The finite sample performance of the test, in terms of size and power, is assessed through a simulation study for circular--linear and spherical--linear variables.
+The finite sample performance of the test, in terms of size and power, is assessed through a simulation study for circular-linear and spherical-linear variables.
 Application to real data is provided in Section \ref{sec:realdata}, including data description and results, focusing on the assessment of independence between wildfire orientation and burnt area size in Portugal.
 Some discussion and final comments are given in Section \ref{sec:discussion}.